uchicago-dsi/good-food-purchasing/new-data-2025-11-20/category-instructions.md

 Here are the instructions that the classification task is supposed to follow.
-There are no valid `category` or `subcategory` values other than the ones presented here.
+There are no allowed values for `category` or `subcategory` other than the ones presented here.

+General guideline: items are determined by ingredient, not level of processing.
+In general, multi-ingredient items are included as meals and snacks.

 `category` = `Fruit`, no `subcategory` for
   * Fresh, canned and frozen fruits